embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 This way, you have debug optimized version in `MyBlink/build/debug`, and release version in `MyBlink/build/release`.

 ### Custom defines
-Let’s go back to our old MyBlink sketch.
+Let’s take a look at the MyBlink sketch.
 Currently, the LED blinks with a hardcoded delay of 1000 ms.
 We can make this configurable at compile time by introducing a custom define called `BLINK_FREQUENCY`.

 First, update the MyBlink sketch to use the new frequency.